 • Hubb-e-Jaah (Love for Fame),

-• Hubb-e-Dunya (Love of the World).
+• Hubb-e-Dunya (Love for the World).

-Also referred as: Tazkia.
+Also referred to as: Tazkia.

-See Also: Tasawwuf, Materialism, Pride, Repentance
+See Also: Tasawwuf, Materialism, Pride, Repentance, Tariqat

-Teaching See: Education
+See: Education

-Teenager See: Youth
+See: Youth

 Television